 Removing a wasp nest without hurting its inhabitants is nearly impossible.
 The only way is to make them leave.
 This could be done by hanging a fake wasp nest (sold in most department stores) near the location of the current nest.

-Wasps are territorial insects and won’t stay if there is a nest in 200 metres in proximity.
+However, wasps are territorial insects and won’t stay if there is a nest in 200 metres in proximity.
+That’s why the wasps are likely to leave once you hang an artificial wasp nest near the real one.

 After the Wasp Nest is Removed